Naturally-Occurring Radioactive Material Appendix 1

 The occupational health issue of specific relevance to the mineral sands industry is radiation.
 In ore, or general heavy mineral concentrate, the radiation levels are too low for radioactive classifications.
 However, when the radioactive material is concentrated in the process of separation and production of monazite, the radiation levels are increased, creating the need for special controls to protect some designated employees in dry separation plants.

-The most significant potential radiation problem is alpha radiation arising from thorium in airborne dust dust, which may be inhaled.
+The most significant potential radiation problem is alpha radiation arising from thorium in airborne dust, which may be inhaled.
 Dust control is therefore the most important objective in radiation safety for the titanium minerals industry.
 This contrasts with other industries where the focus for radiation protection has been direct gamma radiation from materials in rock.
 Exposure to gamma radiation still needs to be controlled in the mineral sands industry, due principally to uranium and thorium in zircon.

 Radioactivity in mineral sands and products

 |Processing tailings (incl monazite)

 IAEA Tech Report 419, p 84

 In Australia, the more precise identification of airborne radiation in mineral sands dry separation plants led to the introduction of voluntary codes of practice in 1980.
 These codes were incorporated into protective legislation in 1982.
 The method of calculating permissible exposure levels was changed in 1984 and again in 1986.
 The result was an effective six-fold reduction in radiation exposure limits.

 The industry responded with two major initiatives:

 - Engineering programs to reduce airborne dust in the dry separation plant.